w3c-fedid/Administration/proposals-CG-WG.md

     * Implementation Experience (e.g. a prototype, dev trials, origin trials, etc)
     * Evidence of developer demand
   * Purpose
-    * Understand the solutions
+    * Understand the Solution Space
-      * Incubate and make a proposal
+      1. Explore alternatives
-      * Explore alternatives
+      2. Understand tradeoffs
-      * Gather implementation experience
+      3. Gather implementation experience
-      * Understand tradeoffs
+      4. Incubate and make a proposal
-      * Gather evidence of demand
+      5. Gather evidence of demand and product market fit
 # Stage 2
   * Entrance criteria
     * Products of the prior stage and